13 Places to Get Free Furniture for Your Home

 Many charities will provide vouchers that can be used to purchase furniture at different retailers, including thrift stores.
 If you qualify for programs like this one in Great Falls, Montana, you might be able to get furniture that you need for free.

-One perk of getting furniture from a thrift store is that they’ve done a lot of the hard work for you.
+One perk of getting furniture from a thrift store is that the store has done a lot of the hard work for you.
 Generally, the furniture you find will be in usable condition and you won’t have to worry as much about bedbugs, stains, or strange smells.
 However, do your due diligence before choosing your furniture.
 If you select something that you later find out is faulty, you might not be able to return or exchange it.

 Before you move in, reach out to the previous occupant of the home, or the landlord if you’re renting.
 You might be able to get a good deal by purchasing furniture from the people who are moving out.
 In some cases, they might be willing to give it away for free to avoid the hassle of packing and moving it.